kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/network_pruning.md

 ## Optimal Brain Damage
-In [Yann Le Cun et al. (1989)](#references), the authors devised a class of practical and nearly optimal schemes called **Optimal Brain Damage** for adapting the size for adapting the size of a neural network, by removing unimportant weights of it.
-The paper firstly introduced a per-parameter measure called **saliency**, i.e., the change in the objective function caused by deleting that parameter, using analytical tools for the Hessian:
+In [Yann Le Cun et al. (1989)](#references), the authors devised a class of practical and nearly optimal schemes called
+<font face="Lora">Optimal Brain Damage</font> for adapting the size for adapting the size of a neural network, by
+removing unimportant weights of it.
+The paper firstly introduced a per-parameter measure called
+<font face="Lora">saliency</font>, i.e. the change in the objective function caused by deleting that parameter, using
+analytical tools for the Hessian:

 $$
   {\delta L=\sum_i \frac{\partial L}{\partial u_i}+\frac{1}{2}\sum_i\frac{\partial^2 L}{\partial u_i^2}(\delta u_i)^2+